imsky/PocketEuler/README.md

 ===========

 Let S(A) represent the sum of elements in set A of size n.
 We shall call it a special sum set if for any two non-empty disjoint subsets, B and C, the following properties are true:

 i.
 S(B) ≠ S(C); that is, sums of subsets cannot be equal. ii.
 If B contains more elements than C then S(B) > S(C).

 For this problem we shall assume that a given set contains n strictly increasing elements and it already satisfies the second rule.

 Surprisingly, out of the 25 possible subset pairs that can be obtained from a set for which n = 4, only 1 of these pairs need to be tested for equality (first rule).
 Similarly, when n = 7, only 70 out of the 966 subset pairs need to be tested.

 For n = 12, how many of the 261625 subset pairs that can be obtained need to be tested for equality?

 NOTE: This problem is related to [Problem 103](#problem-103) and [Problem 105](#problem-105).

-   Visible links
-   1. problem=103
-   2. problem=105
 Answer: c8fd9e36fdeb06bcc93a0732c667b6d8

 Problem 107